 NewSchool’s Integrative Studies program consists of courses designed to provide students with a diversity of ideas and concepts.
 It emphasizes inquiry as the means of developing complex intellectual skills that enable students to become critical thinkers, concerned citizens, and lifelong learners.
 Instructors facilitate inquiry by integrating learning across disciplines, inviting guest speakers, taking students on field trips, and collaborating in team teaching.

 NewSchool currently offers on-campus and online class options to complete the school’s undergraduate general education curriculum requirements.
-These classes provide flexibility in scheduling and allow students to fulfill degree requirements in a self-paced environment.
+These classes provide flexibility in scheduling and allow students to fulfill degree program requirements in a self-paced environment.

 Some of our popular Integrative Studies courses include: